awsdocs/aws-cost-management-user-guide/doc_source/budgets-delete.md

 # Deleting a budget<a name="budgets-delete"></a>

 You can delete your budgets and the associated email and Amazon SNS notifications at any time\.
-You can't recover a budget after you delete it\.
-Deleting a budget also deletes all notifications and notification subscribers\.
+However, you can't recover a budget after you delete it\.
+If you delete a budget, all email notifications and notification subscribers that are associated with the budget are also deleted\.

 **To delete a budget**